HKUST-LongGroup/CLIPDrag/README.md

 conda env create -f environment.yaml conda activate clipdrag
 ```
-f this takes too long, ```conda config --set solver libmamba ``` sets conda to use the libmamba solver and could speed up installation.
+If this takes too long, ```conda config --set solver libmamba ``` sets conda to use the libmamba solver and could speed up installation.

+Make sure your gradio version is 3.50.2 if an error occurs in the GUI interface.

-## Run DragNoise
+## Run CLIPDrag
 To start with, in command line, run the following to start the gradio user interface:
 ```
 python3 drag_ui.py